 This is no accident.
 The food and beverage industry spends millions of dollars each year targeting children because it works.
 Children not only influence family purchasing decisions, they will soon become valuable independent teenage and adult consumers.

 Most food marketed to children is unhealthy which is why kids pester parents to buy junk food rather than fruit and vegetables.
-The influence of junk food marketing has no doubt contributed to 1 in 4 Australian children being overweight or obese.
+The influence of junk food marketing has no doubt contributed to 1 in 4 Australian children being above a healthy weight.

 We usually associate sport with a healthy and active lifestyle but food and drink companies frequently use sport to promote unhealthy food to kids.
 Australian children are not protected from unhealthy food sponsorship at any level or age group and this needs to change.